anyproto/docs/basics/sets-and-collections/collections.md

 ---
 description: >-
-  A folder-like structure where where you can visualize and batch edit objects of any type
+  A folder-like structure where you can visualize and batch edit objects of any type
 ---